nwo-strap/gamebus-fhir-layer/docs/source/dev1_introduction.rst

   `Google HCLS Data Harmonization`_ is used as the mapping engine of GameBus FHIR layer.
-  The engine supports transformation between any two formats or schemas by configuring mapping rules.
-The mapping rules can be configured using `protobuf`_ format or `Whistle Data Transformation Language`_ that will be automatically transpiled to protobuf.
-Because of that, we use **Google Whistle** or **GW** to refer to this mapping engine.
+  The engine supports transformation between any two formats or schemas by configuring mapping rules (or mapping configs).

+  The mapping rules can be implemented with the `Whistle Data Transformation Language`_, which will be automatically transpiled to `protobuf`_.

+  In this documentation, we use `Google Whistle` or `GW` to refer to this mapping engine or language.

 - **FHIR web server**

-  FHIR web server is the server to provide the capabilities FHIR REST API.
+  FHIR web server is the server to provide the capabilities of FHIR REST API.

   `HAPI FHIR framework`_ is used to add these capabilities to GameBus FHIR layer.
   With this framework, a `HAPI FHIR plain server`_ was created and some